neojie/mldp/deprecated/README.md

 vi config
 ```

-config should contains the paths to ml, nn, inputs, maybe specify the POTCAR configurations as well?
+config should contains the paths to ml, nn, inputs

 ```bash
 #some variables